LizGoro90/db-tour/tutorials/queries/06/README.md

 })
 ```

-As with `Update`, you can delete all items on the result set by using `Delete`:
+If you want to remove all the items in a result set, use `Delete`:

 ```go
 res := booksTable.Find(4267)